jfwells/wp-united/README_FIRST.txt

-WP-UNITED: WordPress Integration Mod v0.8.5 RC2 for phpBB3
+WP-UNITED: WordPress Integration Mod v0.9.0 RC3 for phpBB3
 -----------------------------------------------
-Last updated: 25 February 2010, by John Wells
+Last updated: <> 2010, by John Wells

+This software is PRE-RELEASE and UNDER CONSTRUCTION.
+Use on a test board only until we near the final releae of v0.9!

 Check http://www.wp-united.com for latest versions, and for faster support